Homemade Artisan Ciabatta Bread Recipe

 Baking the Story

 A couple of weeks ago, my friend Fabio came around for a cooking night; I’d been making bread, so he suggested that we make ciabatta, a favourite of his.

 “I remember we always had one for Sunday dinner time fresh from Grandma’s oven,” he said.

 So I thought I’d pass this recipe on because it is such fun to make and even more fun to eat and enjoy, which—let’s face it—is what food is all about.
-Although, I think Indian cooking is my favourite; Italian food comes a close second.
+Although I think Indian cooking is my favourite, Italian food comes in at a close second.
 When I worked in Russia, some of my clients there were Italian, and they were so passionate about their food and life that it is difficult not to be a favourite.

 You'll Start With a Special Sponge

 This recipe is simple, but it needs a little bit of care and time to get it right.
 You need to make a very wet or loose mix for this, and it can get a bit messy.

 You start with what is known as a flying sponge, which is a combination of flour, water, and yeast that gives extra lift and improves the bread no end.